 The Himalayas are spectacular and you’ll want to make sure you have a good way to take photos.
 Many mobile phones take great photos, but you may want to bring a stand alone camera or even a GoPro.

-I recommend: I brought my Sony A6000 which is more compact than a full DSLR but still produces high quality images.
+I recommend: I brought my Sony A6000.
+It’s a mirrorless which is more compact than a full DSLR but still produces high quality images.
+I find it easy to use, plus it’s not that expensive.

 Headlamp and Extra Batteries